 - Wednesday- finish harvesting for CSA, pack CSA boxes, attend Boulder Farmers’ Market and distribute CSA on the farm.
 Wednesday is by far the longest day on the farm as CSA distribution and farmers’ market finish around 9pm.

 - Thursday- field work including weeding and transplanting.
 Thursdays are Volunteer Day.
-The field manager is responsible for welcoming volunteers into the field and leading them and the rest of the farm crew through the morning.
+Harvest Crew Leader and the Field Crew leader are responsible for welcoming volunteers into the field and leading them and the rest of the farm crew through the morning.

 - Saturday- load box truck, set-up stand, and sell produce at the Boulder/Denver Farmers’ Markets.